mdhaber/scipy/paper.md

 all of them rely on approximations of the studentized range distribution, which are not accurate outside the range of inputs for which they are designed.
-Here we present the implementation of a very accurate and sufficiently fast implementation of the studentized range distribution and a function for performing Tukey's HSD test.
+Here we present the implementation of a very accurate and sufficiently fast implementation [@StudentizedRangeSciPy] of the studentized range distribution and a function for performing Tukey's HSD test.
 Both of these features are available in SciPy 1.8.0.

 # Statement of need